silkimen/cordova-plugin-advanced-http/README.md

 :warning: `multipart` depends on several Web API standards which need to be supported in your web view.
 Check out https://github.com/silkimen/cordova-plugin-advanced-http/wiki/Web-APIs-required-for-Multipart-requests for more info.

 ### setRequestTimeout
-Set how long to wait for a request to respond, in seconds.
+Set the "read" timeout in seconds.
+This is the timeout interval to use when waiting for additional data.

 ```js
 cordova.plugin.http.setRequestTimeout(5.0);